Maurice D. Hinchey Hudson River Valley National Heritage Area

-The Hudson River Valley National Heritage Area was designated by Congress in 1996 and is one of the now forty-nine federally-recognized National Heritage Areas throughout the United States.
-Through a partnership with the National Park Service, Hudson River Valley National Heritage Area collaborates with residents, government agencies, non-profit groups and private partners to interpret, preserve and celebrate the nationally-significant cultural and natural resources of the Hudson River Valley.
+The Maurice D. Hinchey Hudson River Valley National Heritage Area was designated by Congress in 1996 and is one of the now sixty-two federally-recognized National Heritage Areas throughout the United States.
+Through a partnership with the National Park Service, the Maurice D. Hinchey Hudson River Valley National Heritage Area collaborates with residents, government agencies, non-profit groups and private partners to interpret, preserve and celebrate the nationally-significant cultural and natural resources of the Hudson River Valley.
 In this way, we encourage public stewardship for these resources as well as economic activity at the local and regional level.

 To improve awareness of these resources, we have established a network of designated Heritage Sites, classified by theme and amenities.
 This network helps us to better interpret the individual sites and also helps us to better interpret the "big picture" story of the entire region and how those individual sites have worked together to shape our national history.

-The Hudson River Valley National Heritage Area partners with the National Park Service to provide grant opportunities to heritage sites, non-profits, and local governments.
-These grants are intended to provide seed money to organizations for the purposes of: programming, interpretation and marketing that support the mutual goals of the Hudson River Valley National Heritage Area and applicants.
+The Maurice D. Hinchey Hudson River Valley National Heritage Area partners with the National Park Service to provide grant opportunities to heritage sites, non-profits, and local governments.
+These grants are intended to provide seed money to organizations for the purposes of: programming, interpretation and marketing that support the mutual goals of the National Heritage Area and applicants.

 The Hudson River Valley Ramble is an annual event series that celebrates the history, culture and natural resources of the Hudson River Valley National Heritage Area, as well as the amazing landscape, communities, and trails throughout the region.
 Every September, ‘Ramblers’ come not only from the Hudson Valley region and New York State, but from other regions of the country as well to discover the riches our Valley has to offer.